-INVOLUNTARY WITHDRAWAL: A student may be involuntarily withdrawn from one or more courses for reasons including but not limited to the violation of University policies governing academics - such as the "Class Attendance, Absences, and Lateness" (p.
-27) or "Academic Conduct" (p.
-30) policies - or the violation of regulations or policies stated in a course syllabus.
-The student will be notified of the involuntary withdrawal by the Registrar.
-If the student is withdrawn after the drop-add period and before the end of the 4th week of classes, a grade of "W" is assigned.
-If the withdrawal occurs after the 4th week, the professor designates a grade of "WP" or "WF," as appropriate, with a "WF" treated as an "F" for GPA calculation.
+INVOLUNTARY WITHDRAWAL: A student may be involuntarily withdrawn from one or more courses for reasons including but not limited to the violation of University policies governing academics - such as the Class Attendance, Absences, and Lateness (p.
+24) or Academic Conduct (p.
+27) policies - or the violation of regulations or policies stated in a course syllabus.
+The student will be notified of the involuntary withdrawal by the registrar.
+If the student is withdrawn after the drop/add period and before the end of the fourth week of classes, a grade of "W" is assigned.
+If the withdrawal occurs after the fourth week, the professor designates a grade of "WP" or "WF," as appropriate, with a "WF" treated as an "F" for GPA calculation.
 Unlike a voluntary withdrawal by the student, an involuntary withdrawal may occur after the 12th week of the semester and until the end of the semester.

-A student who believes an error has been made in an involuntary withdrawal may appeal to the Registrar.
+A student who believes an error has been made in an involuntary withdrawal may appeal to the registrar.
 The appeal must be made in writing within 48 hours of the notification of the involuntary withdrawal, giving evidence for the believed error.
 The student may and should continue in class attendance as long as an official appeal is pending.
-The Registrar will respond with the decision in a timely manner, either to reverse or uphold the involuntary withdrawal.
-If a student contends that the Registrar's response to the appeal is not correct, that decision may be appealed by the student to the Academic Committee, which must be in writing, addressed to the Vice President for Academic Affairs, and within 24 hours of the Registrar's notification.
+The registrar will respond with the decision in a timely manner, either to reverse or uphold the involuntary withdrawal.
+If a student contends that the registrar's response to the appeal is not correct, that decision may be appealed by the student to the Academic Committee, which must be submitted in writing to the vice president for academic affairs within 24 hours of the registrar's notification.
 The decision of the Academic Committee will be final.

-In cases involving an involuntary withdrawal from one or more courses for non-academic reasons - such as the violation of university Student Development policies, the health or safety of the student or others, and/or the nonpayment of fees-the student may appeal the decision to an appropriate University official according to the procedures governing that area as set forth in other University publications.
+In cases involving an involuntary withdrawal from one or more courses for non-academic reasons - such as the violation of University Student Development policies, the health or safety of the student or others and/or the nonpayment of fees - the student may appeal the decision to an appropriate University official according to the procedures governing that area as set forth in other University publications.
 For example, the appeal of a Student Development decision would follow the procedures presented in A Covenant for a Christian Community (student handbook).

-CLASS ATTENDANCE, ABSENCES, AND LATENESS: A student is expected to attend each meeting of the class in which he is enrolled.
+CLASS ATTENDANCE, ABSENCES AND LATENESS: A student is expected to attend each meeting of the class in which he is enrolled.
 It is the responsibility of the student to contact the professor to make up the work missed during the time away from class.
 Students are expected to attend all classes but may be absent a total of three weeks and still remain enrolled in the class, regardless of the reason for being absent.
-After three weeks of absences plus one, either consecutive or cumulative days, the student will be withdrawn from the class roll and assigned a grade on the basis of work completed at the time of withdrawal unless, because of exceptional circumstances, prior arrangements have been made with the professor and the Vice President for Academic Affairs.
+After three weeks of absences plus one, either consecutive or cumulative days, the student will be withdrawn from the class roll and assigned a grade on the basis of work completed at the time of withdrawal unless, because of exceptional circumstances, prior arrangements have been made with the professor and the vice president for academic affairs.
 Individual professors may impose additional penalties for absence or tardiness beyond the general policy stated above.
 Such penalties will be assessed according to the terms of the class syllabus.